 - Penalties for non-compliance with German DSK cookie consent guidelines

-- German DSK’s cookie consent guidelines’ compliance with Secure Privacy
+- German DSK cookie consent guidelines’ compliance and Secure Privacy

 GDPR Requirements Overview